vechain/x-app-template/README.md

 yarn install # Run this at the root level of the project
 ```

+To distribute rewards this contract necesitates of a valid APP_ID provided by VeBetterDAO when joining the ecosystem.
+In testnet you can generate the APP_ID by using the [VeBetterDAO sandbox](https://dev.testnet.governance.vebetterdao.org/).
+This contract can be initially deployed without this information and DEFAULT_ADMIN_ROLE can update it later through {EcoEarn-setAppId}.

+This contract must me set as a `rewardDistributor` inside the X2EarnApps contract to be able to send rewards to users and withdraw.

 ## Deploying Contracts 🚀

 Deploy your contracts effortlessly on either the Testnet or Solo networks.
-If you are deploying on the Testnet, ensure you have the correct addresses in the `config-contracts` package.
+If you are deploying on the Testnet, ensure you have the correct addresses in the `config-contracts` package (generated on the [VeBetterDAO sandbox](https://dev.testnet.governance.vebetterdao.org/)).
-When deploying on the SOLO network the script will deploy for you mocked VeBetterDAO contracts.
+When deploying on the SOLO network the script will deploy for you the mocked VeBetterDAO contracts and generate an APP_ID.

 ### Deploying on Solo Network